 The secret ingredient in the barbecue sauce is balsamic vinegar.
 Seriously, it’s amazing how much more depth it gives the sauce.
 I’ve tried quite a few recipes in my time, and this is one of my all time favorites.
 It’s a recipe from Animal Restaurant in LA that I found in Gourmet Traveller Australia.
 I use their sauce but my rub and cooking technique. 🙂

-A key step here that infuses the ribs with extra flavour and ensures they don’t dry out is to braise the ribs in a little liquid.
+A key step here that infuses the Oven Baked Barbecue Pork Ribs with extra flavour and ensures they don’t dry out is to braise the ribs in a little liquid.
 In this recipe, I use alcoholic Apple Cider (known as hard cider in the US), but I also use beer, apple juice or chicken broth so there are plenty of options.
 All are nice, but my favourite is Apple Cider because it’s crisp with a touch of sweet and has more layers of flavour than plain apple juice or broth.

 As long as you get nice juicy, fatty ribs (which they typically are), it will be pretty hard to stuff this recipe up!
 Ribs are a tough cut of meat so they’re made for slow cooking until it’s nice and tender.
 It’s quite forgiving with the cook time, unlike some other types of proteins like poultry.
 So even if you cook it 30 minutes too long, it will still be juicy and delicious.

-Oh, one last thing about these ribs!
+Oh, one last thing about these Oven Baked Barbecue Pork Ribs!
 You can make it all in the oven or you can finish it off on the BBQ.
 I make it both ways – depends on the occasion.
 I’ve provided directions for both in the recipe below.

 There is simply no way to look elegant eating ribs.
 Just accept you will have very sticky fingers, sauce smeared on your face and a huge goofy grin! -Nagi x